asciipip/ical2gcal/README.md

  * `private_key_password` - The password for the private key file, if you changed it.
  * `icalendar_feed` - The URL of the iCalendar feed to pull from.

+There's an example config file named `ical2gcalrc.sample` that shows the syntax needed.